Chart Color Schemes

 The exceptional employment performance in Scarborough places it among Australia's strongest labour markets

 Scarborough has a highly educated workforce with essential services sectors well represented.
-Its unemployment rate was 1.8% in the past year, with an estimated employment growth of 4.3%.
+Its unemployment rate is 1.8% as of September 2025, with an estimated employment growth of 4.4% over the past year.
+This figure is based on AreaSearch aggregation of statistical area data.

 Frequently Asked Questions - Employment